carved4/pure-go-http-memexec/README.md

 ## Requirements

-- Windows operating system
+- Windows operating system (tested on Windows 10)
 - Go 1.20 or later
+- **Dependencies**: `github.com/carved4/go-direct-syscall` for direct NT syscall access
+- **No Windows API dependencies**: This branch avoids all high-level Windows API imports for maximum stealth

 ## Notes
+- **Unstable Branch**: This branch uses direct NT syscalls for maximum stealth and may have different stability characteristics
+- **No Windows API**: All operations use `NtCreateSection`, `NtMapViewOfSection`, `NtProtectVirtualMemory`, `NtCreateThreadEx`, etc.
+- **No syscall package**: Uses `github.com/carved4/go-direct-syscall` instead of Go's syscall package
+- **Enhanced Error Handling**: Includes retry logic for memory conflicts and comprehensive crash protection
 - This project has only been tested on Windows 10
-- This is a rewrite of the original C++-based implementation, now in 100% pure Go
+- This is a rewrite of the original C++-based implementation, now in 100% pure Go with direct syscalls
 - The DLL loading functionality allows more flexible in-memory execution without process hollowing

 ## Shellcode Support